The U.S. Team

-The second Canadian team is headed by 2016 Olympians Isabela Onyshko and Rose-Kaying Woo, both of whom returned from injury at Elite Canada last month and are looking to make improvements, with 2018 worlds alternate Laurie Denommée and first-year senior Mia Saint-Pierre also on the roster, and 2018 Youth Olympic Games vault medalist Emma Spence leads a young third team that will also feature fellow first-year seniors Lucia Jakab, Imogen Paterson, and Quinn Skrupa.
+The second Canadian team is headed by 2016 Olympians Isabela Onyshko and Rose-Kaying Woo, both of whom returned from injury at Elite Canada last month and are looking to make improvements, with 2018 worlds alternate Laurie Denommée and first-year senior Mia St-Pierre also on the roster, and 2018 Youth Olympic Games vault medalist Emma Spence leads a young third team that will also feature fellow first-year seniors Lucia Jakab, Imogen Paterson, and Quinn Skrupa.

 Australia and Belgium are also sending a mix of veterans and fresh faces, with Emma Nedov leading the Australians while two-time world championships competitor Maellyse Brassart will take the reigns with three of the country’s best new seniors under her command.
 Japan also has a senior team here, with a few young B-team kids being tested just like at Jesolo last week.

-In the Junior Cup, held on Saturday, the U.S. will be the one to beat even as a team of newcomers, with Skye Blakely, Olivia Greaves, Lillian Lippeatt, and Kaylen Morgan all on the roster, though I’m giving the all-around edge to the reigning champion who trains at the host club, Zoé Allaire-Bourgie, who had a dominant year in 2018 and will be one to keep an eye on as a major Olympic team threat.
+In the Junior Cup, held on Saturday, the U.S. will be the one to beat even as a team of newcomers, with Skye Blakely, Olivia Greaves, Lilly Lippeatt, and Kaylen Morgan all on the roster, though I’m giving the all-around edge to the reigning champion who trains at the host club, Zoé Allaire-Bourgie, who had a dominant year in 2018 and will be one to keep an eye on as a major Olympic team threat.